kbastani/event-sourcing-microservices-example/README.md

 ## Hyperscale Evaluation

-Helm is a package manager for Kubernetes that can be used to deploy a distributed system.
-This repository will be moving to a new organization called [Hyperskale](http://www.github.com/hyperskale).
-Each example application in this new org will contain a Helm package to help you get up and running with deploying a hyper-scalable distributed system to Kubernetes as fast as possible.
+Helm is a package manager for Kubernetes that can be used to deploy and manage a scale-out distributed system.

-Thanks to [Paul Czarkowski](http://www.twitter.com/pczarkowski), this example has a fully functional Helm chart package and tutorial for users who are wanting to deploy the hyper-scalable production version of our social network example to any Kubernetes cluster.
-This Helm chart comes complete with an HA Kafka cluster and metrics aggregation with Prometheus.
+Thanks to contributions from [Paul Czarkowski](http://www.twitter.com/pczarkowski), this social network example has a fully functioning Helm chart and companion tutorial.
+This deployment scenario is for anyone who wants to test out a hyper-scalable production-ready version of an end-to-end reactive social network built with Spring.
+The most important feedback mechanism in this Helm chart is the ability to use Grafana to visualize metrics that tests the scalability and performance of the social network's architecture.

 ### Helm Installation